llama-bot/llama-bot-docs/docs/4-web-interface/2-setting-up.md

 ### Frontend

-1. Go to the `frontend` directory and install dependencies.
+1. Go to the `frontend` directory and install the dependencies.

    ```bash
    yarn install